 - A. Prepare designs in accordance with the requirements of EPA 402-R-93-078 except that when the contract specification requirements are more stringent, the contract specification shall take precedence.
 The Contractor shall: - 1.
 Prepare design drawings and assemble and provide product data for construction of multiple radon mitigation systems; - 2.
 Prepare design narrative supporting the design shown; - 3.
 Coordinate all elements of the design to ensure there are no conflicts; - 4.
 For each building, present information 100 percent complete in a single submission and in sufficient detail to permit a complete review by the Architect.
-The Architect's review is to check the design for conformance with the requirements contained in the contract documents.
-Design review shall not be construed as a waiver from performing requirements contained in the contract which may have been omitted from the Contractor prepared design documents.
+The Architect's review is to check the design for conformance with the requirements contained in the contract

+- documents.
+Design review shall not be construed as a waiver from performing requirements contained in the contract which may have been omitted from the Contractor prepared design documents. - 5.
+Provide three copies of the complete design documents.